JDRJ-io/bibleresearcher/client/important_docs/support.md

 * See our [Refund Policy](https://anointed.io/pricing) for timelines and eligibility.
 * Refund requests **must be emailed** to [support@anointed.io](mailto:support@anointed.io).

+### Refund and billing features are not active during the pre-launch phase (effective August 30, 2025).
 ---

 ## **Account & Data Requests**